 One of my early entrepreneurial ventures involved the management of 5 talented musicians who formed the band ‘Twelve Angry Men’ in York in 1991.

-In terms of fine tuning the music of entrepreneurial life, it was my job to help make them ‘successful’…
+In terms of fine tuning entrepreneurial music, it was my job to help make them ‘successful’…

 Just listening to the lads perform in a dusty cold garage, it was obvious they had individual as well as collective talent.
 Not only could they sing and perform well, but the songs were thoughtfully crafted too.
 Thanks to the digital remastering ability of their lead guitarist Duncan Bennetts you can listen to a couple of their songs by scrolling to the foot of this article and clicking the links).